 How do I know if I have spring allergies?

-If you don’t already know whether you have spring allergies, one good indicator would be that you have a stuffy nose, scratchy throat or sneezing every spring (Schmitz R et al. 2017).
-These symptoms are as a result of our immune systems going into overdrive due to exposure to allergens.
+If you don’t already know whether you have spring allergies, one good indicator would be that you have a stuffy nose, scratchy throat or sneezing every spring (1).
+These symptoms are because of our immune systems going into overdrive due to exposure to allergens.

 Since the symptoms are very similar to asthma or a regular cold, you will have to undergo allergy testing with your primary care physician to confirm that you have a spring allergy and to identify the allergen(s) that you need to be wary of.